The series so far:

 Click Web Portal URL.
 Again, leave the defaults in place and click Apply as shown in Figure 23.

 Make a note of the URL.
 This is what you’ll use to connect to the Web Portal after deploying reports.
 Once done, exit out of the Report Server Configuration Manager.
 Now that the SSRS service is in place, the next step is installing the development tool.

-You’ll use SSDT to develop reports, and this is the last item to install.
+You’ll use the SSRS extension for VS to develop reports, and this is the last item to install.
 You can search for “SSDT Download” or launch the page from the SQL Server 2017 Installation Center shown in Figure 24.